Texas's 21st congressional district: 2018

 Lamar Smith did not run for reelection in 2018.

 On the Republican side, 18 candidates competed in the March 6 primary, in which no one received a majority.
 The first- and second-place finishers were, respectively, attorney Chip Roy, who served as chief of staff to Sen. Ted Cruz (R-Tex.) and senior advisor to Texas Gov. Rick Perry (R), and Matt McCall, owner of a business providing human tissue for American military hospitals.
 Roy and McCall advanced to a May 22 runoff, which Roy won with 52.7% of the vote.

 On the Democratic side, four candidates ran to replace Smith: Joseph Kopser, entrepreneur and Army veteran; Derrick Crowe, activist; Elliott McFadden, executive director of Austin B-cycle; and Mary Street Wilson, pastor.
 No one received a majority in the March 6 primary, so the top two finishers, Wilson and Kopser, advanced to a runoff on May 22.
 Kopser flipped the primary result in the runoff against Wilson, winning the nomination with 58% of the vote.

 2020

 The incumbent, Chip Roy, was unopposed for the Republican nomination.
 Former state Senator Wendy Davis won the Democratic primary runoff.
 Tom Wakely was nominated by the Green Party caucus.
-The state Supreme Court insured his inclusion after Wendy Davis tried unsuccessfully to have him removed from the ballot.
-Perennial candidate Arthur DiBianca is the Libertarian nominee, but Roy joined a last-minute suit to strike his name and other similarly situated Libertarians from the ballot.
+The state Supreme Court allowed his inclusion after Wendy Davis tried unsuccessfully to have him removed from the ballot.
+Perennial candidate Arthur DiBianca was the Libertarian nominee; a last-minute lawsuit by Republicans to block DiBianca and 43 other Libertarian Party candidates from the ballot failed.